 - What are your editing goals: developmental editing, line editing, or proofreading?

-You can ask the editor directly to highlight what needs to be fixed in the comments or notes so you get clear feedback.
+You can ask the editor directly to highlight what needs to be fixed in the comments or notes to receive clear feedback.
 Be specific and direct because it saves time and avoids confusion.

 2. Know your genre